 On September 8, 2021, the Company adopted the Anti-Trust Policy outlining our commitment to comply with all applicable competition and antitrust laws, which are in place to prevent activities among competitors that could unfairly control the market and harm the consumer and not engage in activities that would reasonably appear to be an unfair trade practice, unreasonable restraint of trade or an attempt to use a dominant position to discourage competition.

-We conduct regular reviews and updates of our Anti-Trust Policy and training to support understanding and update on recent developments in this area.
+We updated the Anti-Trust Policy in 2024 and early 2025 to address regulatory changes in the jurisdictions we operate, and continue to conduct regular reviews and updates of our Anti-Trust Policy and training to support understanding and update on recent developments in this area.
 We expect all our employees, officers and Directors to comply with the Anti-Trust Policy, a full copy of which is available at: www.westfraser.com.